Descidia repanda

-Exidia repanda is a species of fungus in the family Auriculariaceae.
-In the UK, it has the recommended English name of birch jelly.
+Descidia repanda, also known as birch jelly, is a species of fungus in the family Auriculariaceae.
 Basidiocarps (fruit bodies) are gelatinous, orange-brown, and button-shaped.
-It typically grows on dead attached twigs and branches of birch (Betula species) and has been recorded from Europe, North America, and Japan.
+It grows on dead attached twigs and branches of birch (Betula species) and has been recorded from Europe and northern Asia.

 Taxonomy

-The species was originally described from Sweden in 1822 by mycologist Elias Magnus Fries.
-Molecular research, based on cladistic analysis of DNA sequences, has shown that Exidia repanda is part of a complex of species including E. recisa and E. crenata.
+The species was originally described from Sweden in 1822 as Exidia repanda by mycologist Elias Magnus Fries.
+Molecular research, based on cladistic analysis of DNA sequences, has shown that the species does not belong in Exidia sensu stricto but should be placed in the newly described genus Descidia.

 Description

-Exidia repanda forms reddish brown, gelatinous fruit bodies that are firm and button-shaped, around 3 cm across.
+Descidia repanda forms reddish brown, gelatinous fruit bodies that are firm and button-shaped, around 3 cm across.
 The fruit bodies typically grow gregariously, but do not normally coalesce.
 The upper, spore-bearing surface is smooth and shiny, whilst the undersurface is smooth and matt.
 Fruit bodies are attached to the wood at a point, but do not have a stem.
 The spore print is white.